 Recently completed

-Created and continuously applying UI and UX design standards to ensure consistently good user experience
+Created and continuously applied UI and UX design standards to ensure a consistently good user experience

 Simplified and refactored the code of our core and partner (microsite) websites to improve the efficiency and performance